SmackDown (WWE brand): First split (2002–2011)

 Stephanie McMahon was the first SmackDown General Manager.

 In its conception, according to Bruce Prichard in his Something to Wrestle podcast released in October 2018, the then World Wrestling Federation (WWF) originally planned to make SmackDown! an all-women's brand but ultimately decided against it because of the lack of talent.

 In March 2002, WWF underwent the "brand extension", a process in which WWF divided itself into two branches with separate rosters, storylines and authority figures.
 The two divisions, hosted by and named after Raw and SmackDown!, would compete against each other.
 The split resulted from WWF purchasing its two biggest competitors, World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW); and the subsequent doubling of its roster and championships.
 The brand extension was made public during a telecast of Raw on March 18, initiated with the first draft a week later on the March 25 episode of Raw and became official on the April 1 episode of Raw.

 Wrestlers began to wrestle exclusively for their specific show.
 At the time, this excluded the WWF Undisputed Championship and WWF Women's Championship as those titles would be defended on both shows.
 In August 2002, then WWE Undisputed Champion, Brock Lesnar, refused to defend the title on Raw, in effect causing his title to become exclusive to SmackDown!.
 The following week on Raw, Raw General Manager Eric Bischoff awarded a newly instated World Heavyweight Championship to Raw's designated number one contender Triple H. Accordingly, Lesnar's championship was no longer deemed "undisputed".
 Following this, the WWE Women's Championship soon became a Raw exclusive as well.
 As a result of the brand extension, an annual "draft lottery" was instituted to exchange members of each roster and generally refresh the lineups.

-SmackDown! was the home brand for many top WWE stars including Eddie Guerrero, Batista, Big Show, John "Bradshaw" Layfield (JBL), Kurt Angle, Edge, The Undertaker, Rey Mysterio, John Cena, and Torrie Wilson.
+SmackDown! was the home brand for many top WWE stars including Eddie Guerrero, Chris Benoit, Batista, Brock Lesnar, Big Show, John "Bradshaw" Layfield (JBL), Booker T, Kurt Angle, Edge, The Undertaker, Rey Mysterio, John Cena, and Torrie Wilson.
 Guerrero would go on to become the WWE Champion as part of the show, thus becoming the main feature of SmackDown! throughout 2004 and the most popular wrestler of that year.
 The biggest star of the next decade, John Cena, started his WWE career on this brand and rose to stardom as "Doctor of Thuganomics" on the show, eventually winning his first WWE Championship during his tenure on the brand.